Scalable and Efficient Continual Learning from Demonstration via a Hypernetwork-generated Stable Dynamics Model: Background

+A hypernetwork is a neural network that generates another neural network~\cite{ha2017hypernetworks}.
+The generated network (\emph{task-learner}) performs the actual task under consideration.
+The hypernetwork's input is a vector that is also trainable.
+After being generated, the task-learner is fed with the input data, the training loss is computed using its output, and gradients are backpropagated through the entire system.
+Note that the task-learner parameters are simply outputs of the hypernetwork and are not trainable.

-Consider that a hypernetwork with parameters $\mathbf{h}$ generates the parameters $\mathbf{\uptheta}^m$ of a task learner for the $m^\upth$ task in a sequence of continual learning tasks.
-For optimizing $\mathbf{h}$, a two-stage process is followed \cite{von2019continual, auddy2022continual}.
-In the first stage, a candidate change $\Delta\mathbf{h}$ is determined such that the task-specific loss $\mathcal{L}^m$ for the $m^\upth$ task is minimized.
-The task-specific loss $\mathcal{L}^m$ depends on the task-learner parameters $\uptheta^m$ (which are generated by the hypernetwork) and $\mathbf{x}^m$, the data for the $m^\upth$ task.
+In CL~\cite{von2019continual}, hypernetwork parameters are protected from catastrophic forgetting~\cite{parisi2019CL_survey} with regularization, and the hypernetwork input vectors are called \emph{task embeddings}~\cite{von2019continual}.
+While learning the $m^\upth$ task in a sequence of CL tasks, consider that a hypernetwork with parameters $\mathbf{h}$ is fed with a newly initialized task-embedding $\mathbf{e}^m$, and generates the parameters $\mathbf{\uptheta}^m$ of a task learner.
+To optimize $\{\mathbf{h}, \mathbf{e}^m\}$, a two-stage process is followed \cite{von2019continual, auddy2022continual}.
+First, a candidate change $\Delta\mathbf{h}$ is determined such that the task-specific loss $\mathcal{L}^m$ for the $m^\upth$ task is minimized. $\mathcal{L}^m$ depends on the task-learner parameters $\uptheta^m$ (generated by the hypernetwork) and $\mathbf{x}^m$, the data for the $m^\upth$ task.
 Thus,

-where $\mathbf{f}$ represents the hypernetwork function and $\mathbf{e}^m$ denotes the \emph{task embedding vector} for the $m^\upth$ task, that forms the input to the hypernetwork.
-In the second stage, the parameters $\mathbf{h}$ and the task embedding vector $\mathbf{e}^m$ are optimized by minimizing the regularized loss $\tilde{\mathcal{L}}^m$ \cite{von2019continual, auddy2022continual}: